angelo-lopez/Indoor-Positioning-and-Navigation/README.md

 # An Android App on Indoor Positioning and Navigation using IndoorAtlas Technology</br></br>

+IndoorAtlas technology implementation on indoor positioning and navigation on the Android mobile platform for the University of the West of Scotland.
 The app is part of my Honours project for the University of Scotland</br></br>

 You can check out the demo at https://youtu.be/YzQ-a9U3G7A , https://youtu.be/fbLJQ_PBpmM